MrThearMan/django-settings-holder/docs/setup.md

 # The SettingsHolder will try to import these string to functions
 # when the corresponding attribute is accessed.
 If the name is a
 # byte string (b"..."), the imported function will be called
-# immidiately with no arguments, and the result returned
+# immediately with no arguments, and the result returned
 # instead of the imported function.
 IMPORT_STRINGS: Set[Union[bytes, str]] = set()

-# Settings that were once avilable but no longer are.
+# Settings that were once available but no longer are.
 # Used for better error messages.
 REMOVED_SETTINGS: Set[str] = set()

 # Construct the holder object
 holder = SettingsHolder(
-    user_settings=USER_SETTINGS,
+    setting_name=SETTING_NAME,
     defaults=DEFAULTS,
     import_strings=IMPORT_STRINGS,
     removed_settings=REMOVED_SETTINGS,